 That disconnect is where things break.
 The checklist says "set up communication tools" but nobody knows if it actually happened because the checklist and the communication tools are in different places.

 What we do at Rock: the template is the workspace.
-The onboarding checklist lives in the same space where your team chats, shares files, and tracks tasks.
-When someone completes "Set up client portal," the whole team sees it.
-The client can see it too, because you can invite them directly into the space.
+The onboarding checklist lives in the same space where the team chats, shares files, and tracks tasks.
+When someone completes "Personalized welcome letter sent," the whole team sees it.
+The client sees it too, because you can invite them directly into the space.

 Who this template is for

-Best for: Marketing agencies, design studios, development shops, and freelancers who onboard 2 or more new clients per month.
-Works especially well when you need the client involved in the onboarding process, not just informed about it.
+Best for: Freelancers, marketing agencies, design studios, and development shops with ongoing retainers of $2K-$10K per month or projects of $5K-$25K.
+Works especially well when the client needs to be part of the onboarding, not just informed about it.

 Tips for getting started

 Invite the client to the space early.
-Do not wait until the kickoff meeting.
-When clients can see the onboarding progress in real time, they feel involved instead of waiting in the dark.
+Not at kickoff, before.
+When clients see the onboarding progress in real time, they feel involved instead of waiting in the dark.
 According to McKinsey research, companies that involve clients in onboarding see 20% higher satisfaction scores.

 "Onboarding is not an event.
 It is a relationship-building process that starts the moment the contract is signed." - Jeannie Walters, CEO, Experience Investigators

-Set a deadline for each stage.
-Without deadlines, the "Prepare Accounts" stage alone can drag on for weeks.
-Give each stage a 2-3 day window and assign a responsible person.
+Set a deadline per label.
+Without deadlines, the Provisioning label alone can drag on for weeks.
+Give each stage a 2-3 day window and a responsible person.
+The 30/60/90 calendar invites go in at onboarding, not when someone remembers.

 Ready to onboard your next client?